TensorStack-AI/OnnxStack/README.md

 ## ONNX Model Download
-You will need an ONNX compatable model to use, Hugging Face is a greaty place to download the Stable Diffusion models
+You will need an ONNX compatible model to use, Hugging Face is a great place to download the Stable Diffusion models

 Download the [ONNX Stable Diffusion models from Hugging Face](https://huggingface.co/models?sort=downloads&search=Stable+Diffusion).